Review: D-Day Museum, Arromanches

 You should take time to walk down onto the beach if the tide is out, and inspect the Beetle pontoons close up.

-You should walk or drive up to the east cliffs where there are panoramic views of the Mulberry B breakwater caissons, and Arromanches 360, a cinema showing a 360° documentary about D-Day and the first 100 days of the Normandy campaign.
+If you haven’t already parked up there, you should walk or drive up to the east cliffs where there are panoramic views of the Mulberry B breakwater caissons, and Arromanches 360, a cinema showing a 360° documentary about D-Day and the first 100 days of the Normandy campaign.

 A domed building set into the side of a small hill.